garemoko/TinRepo/README.md

 2. Populate the id, type, name and description properties using activity definition data from the LRS Activity Profile API for the current activity id.
 3. Populate the status property based on the verb id of the earliest stored statement matching the current activity id.
 The table below maps verb ids to status.
+Note the rules in the profile about what actions are effective in what situations.
 4. For each subsquently stored statement matching the current activity id, check if the statement has any effect on the repositoryItem status based on the rules outlined in the profile.
 If it does, update the status.
 5. Repeat step 4 until the most recent matching statement.